 - Zercher Squat drawbacks

 The Zercher squat is a ‘front-loaded’ exercise, placing the barbell in front of the body.
-Other front loaded exercises are the front squat or goblet squat.
+Other front-loaded exercises are the front squat or goblet squat.

 These sorts of exercises place a greater emphasis on the upper back, quads, and core muscles as the lifter is trying to prevent the torso from being ‘pulled forward’.

-The Zercher squat will require a barbell, plates, and a squat rack.
+The Zercher squat will require a:

 Step 1: Place The Barbell In The Crease Of The Elbow